Shah-Aayush/semester-3-materials/README.md

-# semester-3-practicals
+# semester-3-materials
-All subjects' material of semester 3 {Computer Science and Engineering - ITNU} is here !
+All subjects' material of semester 3 is here !
+> Courses from Computer Science and Engineering - Institute of Technology, Nirma University.